SmartMobilityAlgorithms/GettingStarted/README.md

 ### Contents

+1. Introduction and Quick Overview

-1. General structure of the repository and reusability of the code
+2. General structure of the repository and reusability of the code

-2. Libraries used
+3. Libraries used
     * osmnx
     * networkx
+    * osrm
+    * geopandas
+    * shapely
-    * visualization Libraries
+    * visualization libraries

+4. Quick tutorials

-3. Setting up your environment
+5. Setting up your environment
     * Linux
     * MacOS
     * Windows 10
     * Don't bother

+6. How/where to get the data?

-4. Final Comments and Important Notes
+7. Final Comments and Important Notes

 ---